15 Freeway connecting California to Las Vegas reopens after fiery semi-truck accident caused days-long closure

 "Due to the lithium-ion, water cannot be added to the fire, the batteries must burn out on their own," the San Bernardino County Fire Department said.
 "Lithium-ion fires are particularly hazardous due to the chemicals released during off-gassing and the potential for thermal runaway," the department later said.
 "Thermal runaway can cause the fire to spread rapidly and emit toxic gases, making it essential to handle the situation with extreme caution."

-Authorities said in addition to the hazmat fire they couldn't get the 75,000-pound container moved off the highway to reopen all lanes of the 15 Freeway -- leading to miles of traffic for drivers.
-Triple-digit temperatures in the desert area led to 911 calls from drivers experiencing heat-related emergencies while stuck in traffic on the freeway.
+Traffic started to build up for miles as authorities worked to get the 75,000-pound container moved off the highway.
+Triple-digit temperatures in the desert area also led to 911 calls from drivers experiencing heat-related emergencies while stuck in traffic on the freeway.

 A truck hauling a massive container of lithium batteries caught fire on the 15 Freeway, leading to a hazmat situation that firefighters struggled to resolve as a partial highway closure remained in place in Baker for more than a day.
 San Bernardino County Fire Department